verana-labs/verifiable-trust-vpr-spec/spec.md

 participant "Verifiable Public Registry" as VPR #3fbdb6

-ApplicantAccount --> VPR: create new validation with Validator VPR <-- VPR: create validation entry.
+ApplicantAccount --> VPR: start onboarding process with Validator VPR <-- VPR: create applicant Participant entry\n(op_state = PENDING) ApplicantAccount <-- VPR: applicant Participant entry created ApplicantBrowser --> ValidatorVS: connect to validator VS DID found in\napplicant_participant.validator_participant\nby creating a DIDComm connection
-ApplicantAccount <-- VPR: validation entry created ApplicantBrowser --> ValidatorVS: connect to validator VS DID found in validation.perm\nby creating a DIDComm connection ApplicantBrowser <-- ValidatorVS: DIDComm connection established.
+ApplicantBrowser <-- ValidatorVS: DIDComm connection established.
-ApplicantBrowser --> ValidatorVS: I want to proceed with validation.id=...
+ApplicantBrowser --> ValidatorVS: I want to proceed with applicant_participant.id=...
-ValidatorVS --> ValidatorVS: load validation with id=...\nand verify the associated validation.perm is referring to me ApplicantBrowser <-- ValidatorVS: request proof of control\nof validation.applicant account (blind sign) ApplicantBrowser --> ValidatorVS: send blind sign proof of operator account ApplicantBrowser <-- ValidatorVS: proof accepted, you are the operator\nof validation entry, I trust you.
+ValidatorVS --> ValidatorVS: load applicant Participant with this id\nand verify validator_participant_id refers to me ApplicantBrowser <-- ValidatorVS: request proof of control\nof applicant_participant.corporation account (blind sign) ApplicantBrowser --> ValidatorVS: send blind sign proof of operator account ApplicantBrowser <-- ValidatorVS: proof accepted, you are an operator\nof the applicant Participant, I trust you.
 ApplicantBrowser <-- ValidatorVS: which DID do you want to register as an issuer?
 ApplicantBrowser --> ValidatorVS: send DID
-ValidatorVS --> ValidatorVS: resolve DID and get pub keys ApplicantBrowser <-- ValidatorVS: request proof of ownership\nof the DID to be registered in the ISSUER permission (blind sign)
+ValidatorVS --> ValidatorVS: resolve DID and get pub keys ApplicantBrowser <-- ValidatorVS: request proof of ownership\nof the DID to be registered on your `ISSUER` `Participant` entry (blind sign)
 ApplicantBrowser --> ValidatorVS: send blind sign proofs ApplicantBrowser <-- ValidatorVS: proof accepted, you are the controller of this DID, I trust you. note over ApplicantBrowser, ValidatorVS #EEEEEE: (*optional*) repeat the following until tasks completed ApplicantBrowser <-- ValidatorVS: Are you a legitimate issuer?\nProve it, by filling forms, sending documents...
-ApplicantBrowser --> ValidatorVS: perform requested tasks... note over ApplicantBrowser, ValidatorVS #EEEEEE: tasks completed ApplicantBrowser <-- ValidatorVS: Your are a legitimate candidate.
-I'll now create an ISSUER permission for your account and DID.
+ApplicantBrowser --> ValidatorVS: perform requested tasks... note over ApplicantBrowser, ValidatorVS #EEEEEE: tasks completed ApplicantBrowser <-- ValidatorVS: You are a legitimate candidate.
+I'll now finalize your `ISSUER` `Participant` entry.
-ValidatorAccount --> VPR #3fbdb6: set validation.state to VALIDATED\ncreate permission(s) for applicant.
+ValidatorAccount --> VPR #3fbdb6: set applicant_participant.op_state to VALIDATED\n(finalize the `ISSUER` `Participant` entry)
 VPR --> ValidatorAccount: Receive trust fees.
-ApplicantBrowser <-- ValidatorVS: notify ISSUER permission created for your account and DID.\nDID can now issue credentials of this schema.
+ApplicantBrowser <-- ValidatorVS: notify `ISSUER` `Participant` entry validated for your corporation and DID.\nDID can now issue credentials of this schema.
 ```

-The **total fees** paid by the applicant consists of:
+The **total fees** paid by the applicant consist of:

-- The validation [[ref: trust fees]] defined in the permission of the validator participating in the onboarding process, **plus**
+- The validation [[ref: trust fees]] defined in the validator's `Participant` entry (the one acting as the validator in the onboarding process), **plus**
-- An additional amount equal to the `trust_deposit_rate` of that validation [[ref: trust fees]], which is **allocated to the applicant’s trust deposit** when the onboarding process begins.
+- an additional amount equal to the `trust_deposit_rate` of that validation [[ref: trust fees]], which is **allocated to the applicant's [[ref: trust deposit]]** when the onboarding process begins, **plus**
 - [[ref: network fees]] (not part of the escrowed amount).

 Example, using 20% for `trust_deposit_rate`: